daijir/scripture-habit/README.md

 ## Bmbola Osholowu's Favorite Quote

 “Service is the rent we pay for the privilege of living on this earth.” — Shirley Chisholm

+## Ivan Sembatya
+"It's better to trust in God than putting confidence in man".(psalms 118:5)